 Food & Drink

-Whilst working away from home as a self-employed person, you can claim the cost of subsistence.
+While working away from home as a self-employed person, you can claim the cost of subsistence.

-A reasonable cost per night may be claimed however you must keep all receipts
+A reasonable cost per night may be claimed.
+However you must keep all receipts.

 Basically, you must already be maintaining a property and are renting another property for the purposes of your contract.
-Note: You can only claim for the working week (for example, 5 days out of 7).
+Please Note: You can claim only for the working week (for example, five days out of seven).

-Training and tuition
+Training and Tuition

 Costs for certain subscriptions may be eligible for deduction.
 These include: